marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 When it comes to naming functions I always start with a verb followed by a noun related to the domain language.
 I don't mind verbose class or method names as long as they clearly communicate their intent.

-For example, I recenty updated my Durable Functions demo code where I wrap some calls to [swapi.co](http://swapi.co) (Star Wars API) in activity functions.
+For example, I recently updated my Durable Functions demo code where I wrap some calls to [swapi.co](http://swapi.co) (Star Wars API) in activity functions.
 Those function names are named `GetCharacter`, `SearchCharacter`, `GetPlanet` and `SearchPlanet`.
 I hope you will agree the intent is clear.

 ## Structuring Orchestration and Activity Functions

-I prefer my orchestration and activity functions to be in seperate classes.
-In adddition, I prefer to have each activity function in it's own class (and file).
+I prefer my orchestration and activity functions to be in separate classes.
+In addition, I prefer to have each activity function in its own class (and file).
 For me this brings the following benefits:

 - Files and classes are kept very small and therefore very readable.
 - When I add a new activity function I don't risk 'touching' other functions (except to call it from the orchestration function of course).